 If you love rocky road ice cream, then you will love this recipe.
 It is basically a nut-free version of the classic flavor.
 This is divine as is but I also share some variations below if you want to jazz this up even more.
 But try this simple chocolate marshmallow ice cream as written first.
 You will be glad you did.

-If you love chocolate and marshmallow, check out my recipe for Homemade Snickers Bars.
-It's like fudge overload with a marshmallow nougat.
+For anyone that loves marshmallows on homemade hot chocolate made from chocolate chips, this ice cream is a frozen version of those flavors you love.
+I suggest you also try Chocolate Chip Marshmallow Cookies or my recipe for Homemade Snickers Bars.
+It's like fudge overload with marshmallow nougat.
 I warn you - it is dangerously addicting.

 - How to Use an Ice Cream Maker